shubhamjha03563/BlogFever-API/readme.md

 ## Usage

+>Use the live api:
+Run in POSTMAN -
+https://documenter.getpostman.com/view/15467964/TzecD5dH

+OR

+> Make it your own:
 Open the ".env" file and update the values/ settings to your own.

-> Run in POSTMAN -
-https://documenter.getpostman.com/view/15467964/TzecD5dH

 ## Install Dependencies